 Confusingly, there’s both the GDL and the CPE knocking about, both billed as law conversion courses.
 There’s not really a huge amount of difference between the two.
 The CPE, or common professional examination (common as it’s applicable to both barristers and solicitors), came before the Graduate Diploma in Law (GDL), but that’s about it.

 The GDL/CPE can cost anywhere between around £5,000 and £10,000 studied full-time.
-Price depends on institution and, usually, location, with the more expensive courses being found in London.
+The price depends on the institution and, usually, location, with the more expensive courses being found in London.
 A good spread of institutions offer the GDL, from private providers to public universities.
 To find out more about the GDL and the providers offering the course, take yourself over to our GDL homepage.